 Changeover from focusing on the solution of individual issues to the combined implementation of the complex programme of job security, social and economic development, social insurance, and the like is in progress, in cooperation with the local self-administrative bodies and involving interaction with close administrative and territorial entities.

 The training and procedure papers, simulators and training equipment have been developed within the frameworks of international scientific and engineering cooperation with France, Germany, Japan, the Syrian Arab Republic, the United Kingdom and the United States of America.
 Over 350 Russian engineers were trained abroad, and the training of foreign students in the industry based institutes was arranged.

 Rosenergoatom fulfils the policy of transparency as a key element in all stakeholder communication.

 2.11.
 EMERGENCY PREPAREDNESS

-As an operator, under the Use of Nuclear Energy Federal Act, Rosenergoatom Concern OJSC assumes total responsibility and ensures nuclear and radiation safety for all stages of the nuclear plant life cycle.
+As an operator, under the Use of Nuclear Energy Federal Act, Rosenergoatom assumes total responsibility and ensures nuclear and radiation safety for all stages of the NPP life cycle.
 Therefore, Rosenergoatom has achieved a high level in management of nuclear and radiation risks, and environmental and physical safety.
 As part of ensuring nuclear plant safety, Rosenergoatom pays a great deal of attention to the industrial safety of dangerous production facilities that run as components of NPPs.